 Caladh Harbour

-A beautiful shore walk where there is a good chance of spotting red squirrel, roe deer and a variety of woodland song birds Including wood warblers and bullfinches.
+A beautiful shore walk where there is a good chance of spotting red squirrels, roe deer and a variety of woodland songbirds, including wood warblers and bullfinches

 Castleton, Loch Fyne